 - What level of risk will I feel comfortable with?

 - How much capital am I willing to risk for the opportunity to make higher returns.

-And most importantly, is what I decide to invest in going to allow me to sleep at night because it is far better to manage your investment risk so that you sleep at night rather than worry about how your investments are performing.
-Particularly, if you choose to invest in stocks outside the top 150 by market capitalization.
+And most importantly, is what I decide to invest in going to allow me to sleep at night because it is far better to manage your investment risk rather than worrying about how your investments are performing.
+Particularly, if you choose to invest in stocks outside the top 150 by market capitalisation.

 So how do you select the best stocks to place in your portfolio.
 Here are four factors I use to narrow down my selection.